 Internationally Renowned Experts

-- Queens University Belfast (QUB) has an international reputation for the application of Molecular Pathology in high quality translational research.
-An integrated Molecular Pathology research environment has been established within the QUB Centre for Cancer Research and Cell Biology (CCRCB) through the creation of the Northern Ireland Molecular Pathology Laboratory (NIMPL) and the Northern Ireland Biobank (NIB).
+- Queens University Belfast (QUB) has an international reputation for the application of Molecular and Digital Pathology in high quality translational research.
+An integrated Molecular Pathology research environment has been established within the QUB Centre for Cancer Research and Cell Biology (CCRCB) the is supported by the newly established Precision Medicine Centre of Excellence and the Northern Ireland Biobank (NIB).
 This enhanced research infrastructure also hosts a regional NHS Molecular Diagnostics service for solid tumours.
-The MSc in Molecular Pathology of Cancer has a clear resonance with the Doctoral Training Programme in Precision Cancer Medicine in the Centre for Cancer Research and Cell Biology; it also complements the School of Medicine Dentistry and Biomedical Science’s MRes in Translational Medicine (with which it shares teaching) and the MSc in Bioinformatics and Computational Genomics.
+The MSc in Molecular Pathology of Cancer has a clear resonance with the Doctoral Training Programme in Precision Cancer Medicine in the Centre for Cancer Research and Cell Biology; it also complements other postgraduate courses within the School of Medicine Dentistry and Biomedical Science.
+Including the MSc in Cancer Studies (Research) and the MSc in Bioinformatics and Computational Genomics.

-Students are also introduced to basic processed to support bioinformatics but this is not formally assessed in semester 1
+Through out Semester 1 students are also introduced to basic processed processes to support learning bioinformatics but this is not formally assessed in semester 1.

 Molecular Pathology of Cancer Research Project

 Students will be able to plan their research project and start work on their literature review during semester 1.
 Depending on the type of research project practical work may start in early Semester 2.